maibennett/sta235/exampleSite/content/Syllabus/overview/_index.en.md

 This class meets in person once a week for two hours (see schedule according to your section in the first page).
 Attendance is not mandatory, but highly encouraged.
 You will also be required to bring a laptop to class, because we will be doing in-class coding exercises.
 If you do not have a laptop that you can bring to class, please contact the instructor so we can find an alternative solution.

 {{% notice warning %}}
 Even though attendance is important, given the current worldwide context, I would encourage you to stay home if you are not feeling well.
-The instruction team will work with students that cannot attend due to health reasons to provide another form of virtual attendance (e.g. streaming or class videos).
-Please also check out the COVID-19 resources in this syllabus.
+The instruction team will work with students that have to miss class in order to get them back on track.
 {{% /notice %}}

 #### COMPUTER HARDWARE & SOFTWARE REQUIREMENTS